FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 * LSTM layers were used to constract a plain vanila deep neural network to solve a regression problem.

 #### Evaluation
+We forecasted the price/class 7-days-ahead-of-time over a 30 day testing period.
 Regression models were evaluated based on 'RMSE' and 'RMSE as % of true market price'.
-Classification error rate metrics was used for the classification model.
-We forecasted the price/class 7-days-ahead-of-time over a 30 day testing period.
+Classification error rate metrics was used for the classification model evaluation.

-The regression models were also evaluated based on return on investment for a trading system that worked as follows:
+The regression models were also evaluated based on return on investment (ROI) for a trading system that worked as follows:
 * Over the 30 days test period we developed 4 predictions - for example: each Monday we predict the price of the next Monday.
 * We take market position in each of the stock based on rules: Buy - if predicted price is 2% higher than the current price; Sell - if predicted price is 2% below the current price; and Hold - if predicted price between -2% and 2%.
 * We hold the position for 7 days until next Monday and next prediction.